hsutter/cppfront/docs/index.md

 - **Perfect link compatibility always on, perfect source compatibility always available (but you pay for it only if you use it).** Any type/function/object/namespace/module/etc. written in either syntax is always still just a normal C++ type/function/object/namespace/module/etc., so any code or library written in either Cpp2 or today's C++ syntax ("Cpp1" for short) can seamlessly call each other, with no wrapping/marshaling/thunking.
 You can write a "mixed" source files that has both Cpp2 and Cpp1 code and get perfect backward C++ source compatibility (even SFINAE and macros), or you can write a "pure" all-Cpp2 source file and write code in a 10x simpler syntax.

-**What it isn't.** Cpp2 is not a successor or alternate language with it own divergent or incompatible ecosystem.
-For example, it does not have its own nonstandard incompatible modules/concepts/etc. that compete with the Standard C++ features; and does not replace your Standard C++ compiler and other tools.
+**What it isn't.** Cpp2 is not a successor or alternate language with its own divergent or incompatible ecosystem.
+For example, it does not have its own nonstandard incompatible modules/concepts/etc. that compete with the Standard C++ features; and it does not replace your Standard C++ compiler and other tools.

 **What it is.** Cpp2 aims to be another "skin" for C++ itself, just a simpler and safer way to write ordinary C++ types/functions/objects.
 It seamlessly uses Standard C++ modules and concepts requirements and other features, and it works with all existing C++20 or higher compilers and tools right out of the box with zero overhead.